jakobevangelista/nextauth-clerk-migration/README.md

 <!-- need to implement code example with diffs graphic -->

 Update all data access patterns to use Clerk's auth() instead of NextAuth's auth().
+While the migration is happening, we will use the external_id from clerk in order to retrieve data.

 ```diff
 - import { auth } from "@/auth";